pozi/PoziDocs/pozi-connect/installation.md

 ### Step-by-Step Instructions

-*Note: the steps below show the many dialogs that the PC/server may display during the installation.
+The steps below show the many dialogs that the PC/server may display during the installation.
 The installation process requires that you accept all prompts.

-You may see fewer prompts if you are carrying out the installation with elevated priviledges.*
+You may see fewer prompts depending on the operating system and your user permissions.

+#### Backup Existing Installation

+For peace of mind when performing an upgrade on an existing Pozi Connect installation, you may choose to backup your existing installation by copying the entire `PoziConnect` folder to another location (eg, `C:\Temp\PoziConnect\`).
+In the event that the new installation causes any issues, you can restore files or folders from the backup.

+#### Launch Installer

-Double-click the `PoziConnect-*.*.*.msi` to launch the installer.
+Double-click the downloaded `PoziConnect-*.*.*.msi` file to launch the installer.

+#### Start Setup Wizard

 <img src="img/installation_01.png" alt="" style="zoom:75%;" />

 Click `Next >`

+#### Specify Installation Location

 <img src="img/installation_02.png" alt="" style="zoom:75%;" />

+Pozi Connect is typically installed in a shared location on your organisation's network.

-Set the `Folder` to the existing location at which Pozi Connect is installed (ie, typically a folder on your organisation's network).
+**Important: When upgrading an existing installation, set the `Folder` to the location at which Pozi Connect is already installed**

-If the installer doesn't remember the location at which Pozi Connect was previously installed, click the `Browse` buttton and navigate to the folder on your network where Pozi Connect is installed (note: include in the file path the folder `...\PoziConnect\`)
+If the installer doesn't remember the location at which Pozi Connect was previously installed, click the `Browse` buttton and navigate to the Pozi Connect folder on your network (note: the file path ends with the folder name `...\PoziConnect\`)

+#### Begin Installation

 <img src="img/installation_03.png" alt="" style="zoom:75%;" />

 Click `Install`

+#### Accept Installer Information

 <img src="img/installation_04.png" alt="" style="zoom:75%;" />

 Click `OK`

+#### Confirm Installation

 <img src="img/installation_05.png" alt="" style="zoom:75%;" />

 Click `Yes`

+#### Accept User Account Control Prompt

 <img src="img/installation_06.png" alt="" style="zoom:75%;" />

 Click `Yes`

+#### Confirm Continue

 <img src="img/installation_07.png" alt="" style="zoom:75%;" />

 Click `Yes`

+#### Finish Installation

 <img src="img/installation_08.png" alt="" style="zoom:75%;" />